Millsy102/skyCORE-AI/CONTRIBUTING.md

-# Contributing to skyCORE-AI
+# Contributing
-Thanks for helping improve the project!
-Follow coding standards and submit PRs to `main`.
+Please follow our guidelines to contribute to skyCORE-AI.